 Since 1964, when a volunteer force of 20 police officers was sent for peacekeeping duties in Cyprus, New Zealand police have served overseas in a range of duties.
 In 1979 a team was sent to Antarctica to recover the bodies from an air crash at Mt Erebus.
 Police took part in post-conflict assistance in Namibia in 1989–90 and Timor-Leste (East Timor) in 1999–2001 and again from 2006.
 They engaged in reconstruction after tsunami damage in Thailand in 2005–6.
 In 2011 about 80 New Zealand police were deployed overseas, in five countries.

 Police in the 2000s

 In 2011 the New Zealand Police had almost 12,000 personnel, of whom 3,000 were non-sworn (non-constabulary) staff.
 This figure included former members of the Ministry of Transport’s Traffic Safety Service (once known as ‘traffic cops’), which integrated into the New Zealand Police in 1992.
-This aroused fears that traffic policing duties would damage relations between police and public.
+This amalgamation aroused fears that traffic policing duties would damage relations between police and public.
 However, the New Zealand Police continued to maintain an international reputation for lack of corruption, relatively mild policing and freedom from government interference in operational matters.
-In 2008 a new Policing Act provided a framework to advance the New Zealand Police vision of ‘Safer communities together’.
+The Policing Act 2008 provided a framework to advance the New Zealand Police vision of ‘Safer communities together’.